From Words to Amino Acids: Does the Curse of Depth Persist?: Problem Setup

 It is worth noting that some model families also differ in their pretraining datasets and data scales, which could, in principle, influence the observed behavior.
 Since our goal is not to benchmark or rank models against each other, we do not attempt to control for or attribute effects to these data differences.
-Instead, we focus on depth-dependent patterns \textit{within} each model family by comparing different sizes within the same family, and treat cross-family comparisons as out of scope.
+Instead, we primarily focus on depth-dependent patterns \textit{within} each model family by comparing different sizes within the same family, and treat cross-family comparisons as out of scope.
 Importantly, within a given model family, models are typically trained on the same pretraining dataset with broadly comparable training setups and often similar token budgets, which helps isolate depth-related trends.

 \paragraph{Evaluations.} Our primary analysis follows the probing- and intervention-based depth analysis of \citet{csordas2025language}.
-We quantify how representations and output predictions evolve with depth, and measure layer contributions via controlled perturbations and their downstream effects on subsequent computations.
-Furthermore, to link these intrinsic measurements to practical utility, we also evaluate layer-wise downstream performance on ProteinGym \citep{notin2023proteingym}, a standard benchmark for zero-shot mutation-effect prediction based on deep mutational scanning assays.
+We measure layer contributions via controlled layer-skipping perturbations and their downstream effects on subsequent computations, and complement this with layer--layer similarity analysis to track how representations evolve across depth.
+We further study how the model’s implied output distribution changes across layers using layer-wise output readouts.
+We apply these analyses not only to the sequence stream, but also to the structure-only and joint sequence-structure (multimodal) inputs for the multimodal PLMs, enabling a modality-conditional view of depth efficiency within these models.
+Finally, to connect these intrinsic measurements to practical utility, we evaluate layer-wise downstream performance on ProteinGym \citep{notin2023proteingym}, a standard benchmark for zero-shot mutation-effect prediction based on deep mutational scanning assays.
 Further details are provided in \cref{sec:experiments} and \cref{app:evaluation_setup}.

-\paragraph{Limitations.} While our goal is to provide a robust and informative study of depth efficiency in PLMs, our analysis has limitations in model coverage and modality.
-First, we mainly focus on PLMs and do not include all-atom co-generation models, which have recently become more popular and have shown strong performance for joint sequence--structure generation and structure-conditioned design \citep{ingraham2023chroma, geffner2025laproteina, chen2025apm}.
-Second, our multimodal coverage is limited to two models, and, for consistency with sequence-only models, we analyze only the sequence input pathway of multimodal PLMs, ignoring the structure stream.
-A broader study that includes more multimodal and all-atom models, and that contrasts depth-dependent behavior across different input streams, is an important direction for future work.